Lightstreamer/Lightstreamer-kafka-connector/examples/vendors/confluent/README.md

    3. Subscribing to Live Data:

-      To send a subcription, a `Subscription` object is created and configured in `MERGE` mode with the list of items and fields to subscribe to, extracted from the static grid.
+      To send a subcription, a `Subscription` object is created and configured in `MERGE` mode with the list of items and fields to subscribe to, extracted from the `StaticGrid`.

       The subscription references the `QuickStartConfluentCloud` data adapter, which has been [configured](#data_providername---kafka-connection-name) on the server side through the `adapters.xml` file.

-      The static grid is attached as a listener to the subscription to receive and display the updates.
+      The `StaticGrid` is attached as a listener to the subscription to receive and display the updates.

       ```js
       var stockSubscription = new Subscription("MERGE", stocksGrid.extractItemList(), stocksGrid.extractFieldList());
+      stockSubscription.setDataAdapter("QuickStart");
       stockSubscription.addListener(stocksGrid);
-      stockSubscription.setDataAdapter("QuickStart");
       lsClient.subscribe(stockSubscription);
       ```